Exterior Lining Specialists

-Matrix cladding has a bold paneled look that you can tailor to suit your individual tastes and what you want the aesthetic to look like.
+Matrix cladding has a bold panelled look that you can tailor to suit your individual tastes and what you want the aesthetic to look like.
 Basically, you can choose between a large tiled look or you can choose smaller panels.
 You can also choose the shape and the angles of the panels, so if you want vertical or horizontal then that’s an option.
-Martix cladding is constructed out of fibre cement making it sturdy and durable.
+Matrix cladding is constructed out of fibre cement making it sturdy and durable.
 It can either be painted or you can leave it in its natural state.
 The choice is yours.
-Matrix cladding also offers excellent thermal resistance so you’re protected from outside temperatures making it cooler in the Summer and warmer in the Winter.
-It also offers protection from fires so the building will be safe giving you peace of mind.
-This type of material is excellent for apartment buildings or commercial buildings where there will always be a lot of people in the building at any given time.
+Matrix cladding also offers excellent thermal resistance, so you’re protected from outside temperatures making it cooler in the Summer and warmer in the Winter.

-Fibre cement cladding was first developed in the 1980s and and while it can be used as an internal cladding material, it is more frequently used as an external lining material.
+Fibre cement cladding was first developed in the 1980s, while it can be used as an internal cladding material, it is more frequently used as an external lining material.
 Fibre cement cladding is made from cement, sand and cellulose fibres.
 It’s very easy to install so if your construction project has a tight deadline looming then it could be the right choice for you.
-It can withstand different temperatures without warping so it can be used in areas that are prone to high temperatures and those that are subjected to cyclones or strong winds.
-Fibre cement cladding carries zero risk of being affected by termites so you won’t need to worry about regular pest treatment on your house or commercial building.
-It also offers brilliant temperature control giving you more comfort in the Winter and Summer.
+It can withstand different temperatures without warping, so it can be used in areas that are prone to high temperatures and those that are subjected to cyclones or strong winds.
+Fibre cement cladding carries zero risk of being affected by termites.

-When you want a raw minimalist look, barestone panels should be your go to option.
-They are available in court colours depending on your tastes – original, ash, graphite and lunar so you can choose a light shade or a darker shade.
+When you want a raw minimalist look, barestone panels should be your go-to option.
+They are available in four colours depending on your tastes – original, ash, graphite and lunar.
+They are a prefinished panel and have become firmly established as a favourite choice for internal and external applications.
 The panels give the appearance of tiles on the outside of the building and can be cut into different shapes and sizes depending on the aesthetic that you want.
 Most new apartment buildings feature barestone panels so if you’re driving around or walking past an apartment building you can get a feel for the type of look that it gives.
-Barestone panels are lightweight and blend into the background of the surrounding area.

 Easylap is another type of exterior lining that is a popular choice that we offer.
-Easylap is a pre-primed fibre cement sheet that can be joined, so you’ll often see panels joined together side by side.
+Easylap is a pre-primed fibre cement sheet that can be joined.
 It’s especially designed for residential buildings such as apartment buildings and can often be used for additions to the building.
-While it can be used side by side with other easylap buildings it can also be used with timber or steel-framed houses making it versatile.
+While it can be used side by side with other Easylap buildings it can also be used with timber or steel-framed houses making it versatile.
 It is durable and isn’t at risk of being affected by termites.
 It can also withstand damage from moisture and won’t rot.
-Unlike bricks it is also lightweight.